square/intro-to-d3/z02-parts-of-a-graph.md

 The x-axis goes from January 2014 to April 2014, and the y-axis goes from $0 to
 $80.
 However, the SVG is drawn in a box that's about 200 by 300 pixels.
-Dates and pixels don't must map to one another, so we have to come up with a scale to convert one to the other.
+Dates and pixels don't must map to one another on their own, so we have to specify one somehow.

 <div class="info">
   Note!
 The y-axis flips!
 The SVG origin, <kbd>(0, 0)</kbd> is in the top left,